Bogdanp/dramatiq/docs/source/advanced.rst

 ~~~~~~~~

 When running RabbitMQ with a `high availability cluster`_, you can
+pass

-pass a sequence of pika `connection parameters`_ to |RabbitmqBroker|
+* a sequence of pika `connection parameters`_ or
+* a connection URL with one or more targets split by ``;`` or
+* a list connection URLs

-when instantiating it.
-This will make dramatiq failover if the
+to |RabbitmqBroker| when instantiating it.
+This will make dramatiq
-currently connected node fails.
+failover if the currently connected node fails.

 .. code-block:: python

    from dramatiq.brokers.rabbitmq import RabbitmqBroker

+   # Using a sequence of connection parameters:

    rabbitmq_broker = RabbitmqBroker(parameters=[
        dict(host='node1.foo.net'),
        dict(host='node2.foo.net'),
    ])

+   # Using a single string containing multiple targets:

+   rabbitmq_broker = RabbitmqBroker(
+     url='amqp://node1.foo.net;ampq://node2.foo.net'
+   )

+   # Using a list of connection URLs:

+   rabbitmq_broker = RabbitmqBroker(
+     url=['amqp://node1.foo.net', 'ampq://node2.foo.net']
+   )

 .. _high availability cluster: https://www.rabbitmq.com/ha.html
 .. _connection parameters: https://pika.readthedocs.io/en/0.12.0/modules/parameters.html